Synizesis: Japanese

 Vowel fusion forms an important part of Japanese etymology.
 A simple example of synizesis can be seen in the etymology of derivatives of the topic marker, は (wa).
-When placed after the copula で (de), the resultant [dewa] sound developed into [dea], and then underwent synizesis to become [dya], resulting finally in the colloquial じゃ (ja).
+When placed after the copula で (de), the resultant [dewa] sound developed into [dea], and then underwent synizesis to become [dja] or [dʲa], resulting finally in the colloquial じゃ (ja).
 A similar process saw ては (te wa) develop to become the colloquial ちゃ (cha).

 Whether synizesis occurs in Japanese may depend on numerous factors.
-For example, words with the disyllabic /au/ phoneme evolved differently depending on their origin.
-Sino-Japanese words with this phoneme mostly underwent synizesis: 京 (kyō, "capital city") became monosyllabic /kyo/ from /kyau/.
-However, words of native origin with the same phoneme did not undergo synizesis, such as 買う (kau, "to buy").
-Similar changes occur elsewhere in respect of Sino-Japanese vocabulary, such as with the /eu/ phoneme.
-The /ai/ phoneme has remained relatively stable, regardless of word origin, in that it has not been reduced via synizesis.
-However, particularly in the Tokyo dialect, words with this phoneme such as 大概 (taigai, "generally") and 痛い (itai, "painful") have been reduced, giving disyllabic /teegee/ and /itee/ respectively.
+For example, words with the disyllabic /au/ sequence evolved differently depending on their origin.
+Sino-Japanese words with this sequence mostly underwent synizesis: 京 (kyō, "capital city") became monosyllabic /kjoː/ from /kjau/.
+However, words of native origin with the same sequence did not undergo synizesis, such as 買う (kau, "to buy").
+Similar changes occur elsewhere in respect of Sino-Japanese vocabulary, such as with the /eu/ sequence.
+The /ai/ sequence has remained relatively stable, regardless of word origin, in that it has not been reduced via synizesis.
+However, particularly in the Tokyo dialect, words with this sequence such as 大概 (taigai, "generally") and 痛い (itai, "painful") have been reduced, giving disyllabic /teːgeː/ and /iteː/ respectively.